OSDeploy/GitBook/osbuilder/how-to/create-a-new-osbuild-task.md

-# Create a New OSBuild Task
+# Create an OSBuild Task